BW PolyureaProtective CoatingsContact

 Accelerated aging GB / T 14522-1993, 1000 h Loss of light <1; chalking <1

-Quality control should focus on prepared wall readiness, crack and detail treatment, BW8009 sealing quality, BW0-8029 coat continuity and final exposed surface consistency before handover.
+Before handover, key inspection should focus on wall substrate readiness, crack and detail treatment, BW8009 primer coverage, BW0-8029 coat continuity and final exposed surface consistency.

 01